 Graffiti should be removed using proprietary cleaners within two days of its occurring.
 More serious but superficial damage should be repaired within two weeks.
 Extensive loss to arson or similar requiring replacement should be achieved within six months of the damage occurring.
+All chemicals used will be stored and disposed of correctly and a risk assessment and COSSH for each chemical is available in the Tractor Shed.

-Shelters should be inspected and swept clean on a daily basisregular basis; no regular maintenance should be required within the shelters.
+Shelters should be inspected and swept clean on a regular basis; no regular maintenance should be required within the shelters.
 Paintwork to the park keeper's office/meeting room should be rubbed down and repainted at four year intervals and the interior of the building cleaned weekly.